erlichg/TVML-Kodi-Addons/README.md

 The idea is to install the server (on your network) and access it locally (i.e. one user)

+To create a large scale server serving multiple clients will probably require some work

 Currently working are most dialogs, simple actions like addDirectory and setResolvedURL

 executeBuiltin commands include Container.Update